Supervised study of an approved research topic in theatre studies, involving the writing of one or more long essays.

 This paper may be taken as a single-semester or full-year paper.
 Prospective students should contact the Head of Theatre Studies and are required to submit a one-page proposal and bibliography for a research topic by 1 February 2019.

 All projects must be approved by the Head of Theatre Studies and the Fourth-Year Co-ordinator.

 - More information link

 - Teaching staff

-- Prospective candidates should contact the Department of Music, Theatre and Performing Arts' office.
+Prospective candidates should contact the School of Performing Arts' office (firstname.lastname@example.org).
 Each candidate will be allocated one or, in some instances, two supervisors.

 - Paper Structure